xplosionmind/tommi.space/content/jam/public/tommi.space.md

 ## Dropping Gemini

-I did not log it here, but in late 2022 [[tommi.space Gemini capsule|I set up a Gemini capsule for tommi.space]], meaning a modified, minimalist version of this website was made available via the [Gemini protocol](https://geminiprotocol.net 'Gemini protocol in the standard web').
+I did not log it here, but in late 2022 [I set up a Gemini capsule for tommi.space](tommi.space%20Gemini%20capsule.md), meaning a modified, minimalist version of this website was made available via the [Gemini protocol](https://geminiprotocol.net 'Gemini protocol in the standard web').
 I developed [a script to build and deploy the capsule](https://tommi.space/scripts/titan 'Titan, the script that launches tommi.space in the Geminispace'), and I configured [a Gemini server](https://github.com/YunoHost-Apps/gemserv_ynh 'gemserv YunoHost package') in [YunoHost](https://yunohost.org) to publish it.

 As time passed by, something in the workflow broke, and I did not have enough time to fix it.
 This made me realize that <u>geek stuff such as Gemini should be fun experiments rather than growing maintenance burden of an amateur self-hoster</u> like me.